 The first event in the competition is rather straightforward.
-Each robot must complete a straightline sprint down a ten-yard long track and return.
+Each robot must complete a straight-line sprint down a ten-yard long track and return.
 The event is scored based on the fastest time with penalties for each time the robot touches the sideline.
 The team is taking a rather unorthodox approach to this event.
-Early on in the competition, the event organizers responded to a question from another team and in doing so, revealed that during any event, a robot is allowed to segment itself into smaller pieces as long as those pieces stay attached the entire time.
-Team 23 intends on taking advantage of this caveat by employing the use of a small extending shaft, or projectile which would fire out in front of the robot as it left the starting box, make contact with the wall, and return to its initial configuration as the robot moves back into the starting box.
+Early on in the competition, the event organizers responded to a question from another team and, in doing so, revealed that during any event, a robot is allowed to segment itself into smaller pieces as long as those pieces stay attached the entire time.

+Team 23 intends on taking advantage of this caveat by employing the use of a small extending shaft, or projectile, which would fire out in front of the robot as it leaves the starting box, make contact with the wall, and return to its initial configuration as the robot moves back into the starting box.
 Powered by a small DC motor, the team believes that a design such as this has the ability to net a much faster event time than a conventional approach could.
+Though this is not to say that there is no backup plan.
+In the event that the competition organizers ban such an approach, the robot will have the capability to move rather quickly using a differential steering system.